exasol/release-droid/doc/design.md

 Validations listed here are platform-independent.

+#### Validate Release Version Format
+`dsn~validate-release-version-format~1`

+RR validates that a version consists of three parts containing only digits: <major><feature><bug>.

+Covers:

+* `req~detect-version-conflicts-in-the-project-sources~1`

+Needs: impl, utest

-#### Validate Release Version
+#### Validate Release Version Increased Correctly
-`dsn~validate-release-version~1`
+`dsn~validate-release-version-increased-correctly~1`

-RR validates if a new version is suitable for a new release based on the information about previous releases.
+RR validates that a new version differs from a previous version in one incrementing digit.

+Rationale:

+Let us assume that a previous version was 1.2.3.
+That means that a valid version for the next release is 1.2.4 or 1.3.0 or 2.0.0.

 Covers: